vjpandian/bayesian_binary_regression/README.md

 defers from the normal logistic regression in the sense that it makes use of priors of the coefficients of

-''''the predictor variables in arriving at the posterior distribution of probability.
+the predictor variables in arriving at the posterior distribution of probability.
 In this project we attempt

-to discover the relationship between age as a predictor variable and successful subscription as the ''''
+to discover the relationship between age as a predictor variable and successful subscription as the

 response variable using Bayesian Binary Regression.